Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `mtls_token_endpoint` (String) Alias for the token endpoint to be used for mTLS client authentication.
 If set it overrides the value in `mtls_endpoint_aliases` returned by the discovery endpoint.
 - `no_proxy` (String) Do not use proxy with these hosts.
 - `password_param_type` (List of String) Where to look for the username and password: - `header`: search the HTTP headers - `query`: search the URL's query string - `body`: search the HTTP request body.
 - `preserve_query_args` (Boolean) With this parameter, you can preserve request query arguments even when doing authorization code flow.
+Default: false
 - `proof_of_possession_auth_methods_validation` (Boolean) If set to true, only the auth_methods that are compatible with Proof of Possession (PoP) can be configured when PoP is enabled.
 If set to false, all auth_methods will be configurable and PoP checks will be silently skipped for those auth_methods that are not compatible with PoP.
+Default: true
 - `proof_of_possession_dpop` (String) Enable Demonstrating Proof-of-Possession (DPoP).
 If set to strict, all request are verified despite the presence of the DPoP key claim (cnf.jkt).
-If set to optional, only tokens bound with DPoP's key are verified with the proof. must be one of ["off", "optional", "strict"]
+If set to optional, only tokens bound with DPoP's key are verified with the proof.
+Default: "off"; must be one of ["off", "optional", "strict"]
 - `proof_of_possession_mtls` (String) Enable mtls proof of possession.
 If set to strict, all tokens (from supported auth_methods: bearer, introspection, and session granted with bearer or introspection) are verified, if set to optional, only tokens that contain the certificate hash claim are verified.
-If the verification fails, the request will be rejected with 401. must be one of ["off", "optional", "strict"]
+If the verification fails, the request will be rejected with 401.
+Default: "off"; must be one of ["off", "optional", "strict"]
 - `pushed_authorization_request_endpoint` (String) The pushed authorization endpoint.
 If set it overrides the value in `pushed_authorization_request_endpoint` returned by the discovery endpoint.
 - `pushed_authorization_request_endpoint_auth_method` (String) The pushed authorization request endpoint authentication method: `client_secret_basic`, `client_secret_post`, `client_secret_jwt`, `private_key_jwt`, `tls_client_auth`, `self_signed_tls_client_auth`, or `none`: do not authenticate. must be one of ["client_secret_basic", "client_secret_jwt", "client_secret_post", "none", "private_key_jwt", "self_signed_tls_client_auth", "tls_client_auth"]
 - `redirect_uri` (List of String) The redirect URI passed to the authorization and token endpoints.
 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--redis))
 - `rediscovery_lifetime` (Number) Specifies how long (in seconds) the plugin waits between discovery attempts.
 Discovery is still triggered on an as-needed basis.
+Default: 30
 - `refresh_token_param_name` (String) The name of the parameter used to pass the refresh token.
 - `refresh_token_param_type` (List of String) Where to look for the refresh token: - `header`: search the HTTP headers - `query`: search the URL's query string - `body`: search the HTTP request body.
 - `refresh_tokens` (Boolean) Specifies whether the plugin should try to refresh (soon to be) expired access tokens if the plugin has a `refresh_token` available.
+Default: true
 - `require_proof_key_for_code_exchange` (Boolean) Forcibly enable or disable the proof key for code exchange.
 When not set the value is determined through the discovery using the value of `code_challenge_methods_supported`, and enabled automatically (in case the `code_challenge_methods_supported` is missing, the PKCE will not be enabled).
 - `require_pushed_authorization_requests` (Boolean) Forcibly enable or disable the pushed authorization requests.
 When not set the value is determined through the discovery using the value of `require_pushed_authorization_requests` (which defaults to `false`).
 - `require_signed_request_object` (Boolean) Forcibly enable or disable the usage of signed request object on authorization or pushed authorization endpoint.
 When not set the value is determined through the discovery using the value of `require_signed_request_object`, and enabled automatically (in case the `require_signed_request_object` is missing, the feature will not be enabled).
 - `resolve_distributed_claims` (Boolean) Distributed claims are represented by the `_claim_names` and `_claim_sources` members of the JSON object containing the claims.
 If this parameter is set to `true`, the plugin explicitly resolves these distributed claims.
+Default: false
-- `response_mode` (String) Response mode passed to the authorization endpoint: - `query`: for parameters in query string - `form_post`: for parameters in request body - `fragment`: for parameters in uri fragment (rarely useful as the plugin itself cannot read it) - `query.jwt`, `form_post.jwt`, `fragment.jwt`: similar to `query`, `form_post` and `fragment` but the parameters are encoded in a JWT - `jwt`: shortcut that indicates the default encoding for the requested response type. must be one of ["form_post", "form_post.jwt", "fragment", "fragment.jwt", "jwt", "query", "query.jwt"]
+- `response_mode` (String) Response mode passed to the authorization endpoint: - `query`: for parameters in query string - `form_post`: for parameters in request body - `fragment`: for parameters in uri fragment (rarely useful as the plugin itself cannot read it) - `query.jwt`, `form_post.jwt`, `fragment.jwt`: similar to `query`, `form_post` and `fragment` but the parameters are encoded in a JWT - `jwt`: shortcut that indicates the default encoding for the requested response type.
+Default: "query"; must be one of ["form_post", "form_post.jwt", "fragment", "fragment.jwt", "jwt", "query", "query.jwt"]
 - `response_type` (List of String) The response type passed to the authorization endpoint.
 - `reverify` (Boolean) Specifies whether to always verify tokens stored in the session.
+Default: false
 - `revocation_endpoint` (String) The revocation endpoint.
 If set it overrides the value in `revocation_endpoint` returned by the discovery endpoint.
 - `revocation_endpoint_auth_method` (String) The revocation endpoint authentication method: : `client_secret_basic`, `client_secret_post`, `client_secret_jwt`, `private_key_jwt`, `tls_client_auth`, `self_signed_tls_client_auth`, or `none`: do not authenticate. must be one of ["client_secret_basic", "client_secret_jwt", "client_secret_post", "none", "private_key_jwt", "self_signed_tls_client_auth", "tls_client_auth"]
 - `revocation_token_param_name` (String) Designate token's parameter name for revocation.
+Default: "token"
 - `roles_claim` (List of String) The claim that contains the roles.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 - `roles_required` (List of String) The roles (`roles_claim` claim) required to be present in the access token (or introspection results) for successful authorization.
 This config parameter works in both **AND** / **OR** cases.
 - `run_on_preflight` (Boolean) Specifies whether to run this plugin on pre-flight (`OPTIONS`) requests.
+Default: true
 - `scopes` (List of String) The scopes passed to the authorization and token endpoints.
 - `scopes_claim` (List of String) The claim that contains the scopes.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 - `scopes_required` (List of String) The scopes (`scopes_claim` claim) required to be present in the access token (or introspection results) for successful authorization.
 This config parameter works in both **AND** / **OR** cases.
 - `search_user_info` (Boolean) Specify whether to use the user info endpoint to get additional claims for consumer mapping, credential mapping, authenticated groups, and upstream and downstream headers.
+Default: false
 - `session_absolute_timeout` (Number) Limits how long the session can be renewed in seconds, until re-authentication is required.
 0 disables the checks.
+Default: 86400
 - `session_audience` (String) The session audience, which is the intended target application.
 For example `"my-application"`.
+Default: "default"
 - `session_cookie_domain` (String) The session cookie Domain flag.
 - `session_cookie_http_only` (Boolean) Forbids JavaScript from accessing the cookie, for example, through the `Document.cookie` property.
+Default: true
 - `session_cookie_name` (String) The session cookie name.
+Default: "session"
 - `session_cookie_path` (String) The session cookie Path flag.
+Default: "/"
-- `session_cookie_same_site` (String) Controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks. must be one of ["Default", "Lax", "None", "Strict"]
+- `session_cookie_same_site` (String) Controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks.
+Default: "Lax"; must be one of ["Default", "Lax", "None", "Strict"]
 - `session_cookie_secure` (Boolean) Cookie is only sent to the server when a request is made with the https: scheme (except on localhost), and therefore is more resistant to man-in-the-middle attacks.
 - `session_enforce_same_subject` (Boolean) When set to `true`, audiences are forced to share the same subject.
+Default: false
 - `session_hash_storage_key` (Boolean) When set to `true`, the storage key (session ID) is hashed for extra security.
 Hashing the storage key means it is impossible to decrypt data from the storage without a cookie.
+Default: false
 - `session_hash_subject` (Boolean) When set to `true`, the value of subject is hashed before being stored.
 Only applies when `session_store_metadata` is enabled.
+Default: false
 - `session_idling_timeout` (Number) Specifies how long the session can be inactive until it is considered invalid in seconds.
 0 disables the checks and touching.
+Default: 900
 - `session_memcached_host` (String) The memcached host.
+Default: "127.0.0.1"
 - `session_memcached_port` (Number) The memcached port.
+Default: 11211
 - `session_memcached_prefix` (String) The memcached session key prefix.
 - `session_memcached_socket` (String) The memcached unix socket path.
 - `session_remember` (Boolean) Enables or disables persistent sessions.
+Default: false
 - `session_remember_absolute_timeout` (Number) Limits how long the persistent session can be renewed in seconds, until re-authentication is required.
 0 disables the checks.
+Default: 2592000
 - `session_remember_cookie_name` (String) Persistent session cookie name.
 Use with the `remember` configuration parameter.
+Default: "remember"
 - `session_remember_rolling_timeout` (Number) Specifies how long the persistent session is considered valid in seconds.
 0 disables the checks and rolling.
+Default: 604800
 - `session_request_headers` (List of String) Set of headers to send to upstream, use id, audience, subject, timeout, idling-timeout, rolling-timeout, absolute-timeout.
 E.g. `[ "id", "timeout" ]` will set Session-Id and Session-Timeout request headers.
 - `session_response_headers` (List of String) Set of headers to send to downstream, use id, audience, subject, timeout, idling-timeout, rolling-timeout, absolute-timeout.
 E.g. `[ "id", "timeout" ]` will set Session-Id and Session-Timeout response headers.
 - `session_rolling_timeout` (Number) Specifies how long the session can be used in seconds until it needs to be renewed.
 0 disables the checks and rolling.
+Default: 3600
 - `session_secret` (String) The session secret.
-- `session_storage` (String) The session storage for session data: - `cookie`: stores session data with the session cookie (the session cannot be invalidated or revoked without changing session secret, but is stateless, and doesn't require a database) - `memcache`: stores session data in memcached - `redis`: stores session data in Redis. must be one of ["cookie", "memcache", "memcached", "redis"]
+- `session_storage` (String) The session storage for session data: - `cookie`: stores session data with the session cookie (the session cannot be invalidated or revoked without changing session secret, but is stateless, and doesn't require a database) - `memcache`: stores session data in memcached - `redis`: stores session data in Redis.
+Default: "cookie"; must be one of ["cookie", "memcache", "memcached", "redis"]
 - `session_store_metadata` (Boolean) Configures whether or not session metadata should be stored.
 This metadata includes information about the active sessions for a specific audience belonging to a specific subject.
+Default: false
 - `ssl_verify` (Boolean) Verify identity provider server certificate.
 If set to `true`, the plugin uses the CA certificate set in the `kong.conf` config parameter `lua_ssl_trusted_certificate`.
+Default: false
 - `timeout` (Number) Network IO timeout in milliseconds.
+Default: 10000
 - `tls_client_auth_cert_id` (String) ID of the Certificate entity representing the client certificate to use for mTLS client authentication for connections between Kong and the Auth Server.
 - `tls_client_auth_ssl_verify` (Boolean) Verify identity provider server certificate during mTLS client authentication.
+Default: true
 - `token_cache_key_include_scope` (Boolean) Include the scope in the token cache key, so token with different scopes are considered diffrent tokens.
+Default: false
 - `token_endpoint` (String) The token endpoint.
 If set it overrides the value in `token_endpoint` returned by the discovery endpoint.
 - `token_endpoint_auth_method` (String) The token endpoint authentication method: `client_secret_basic`, `client_secret_post`, `client_secret_jwt`, `private_key_jwt`, `tls_client_auth`, `self_signed_tls_client_auth`, or `none`: do not authenticate. must be one of ["client_secret_basic", "client_secret_jwt", "client_secret_post", "none", "private_key_jwt", "self_signed_tls_client_auth", "tls_client_auth"]
 - `token_exchange_endpoint` (String) The token exchange endpoint.